 The ATP exam consists of 100-multiple choice questions.
 Questions on the ATP exam follow a job practice analysis that studies what tax preparers do, how often they perform each task and how important they perceive the task to be.
 Topics covered include 1040 issues, supporting schedules, self-employed returns, tax planning and ethics.
-For a list of specific topics, review the ATP exam blueprint
+For a list of specific topics, review the ATP exam Outline.

 ATP Examination Fee: $250

 Detailed exam information and FAQs can be found here